-Special care should be exercised in selecting, fitting and using a hearing aid where maximum sound pressure capability exceeds 132 dB SPL (IEC 711), as there may be risk of impairing the remaining hearing of the hearing aid user.
+Special care should be exercised in selecting, fitting and using a hearing aid whose maximum sound pressure capability exceeds 132 dB SPL (IEC 711), as there may be risk of impairing the remaining hearing of the hearing aid user.

-For information on whether your hearing aid is a power instrument, see the "Model overview" section in the front of this booklet.
+For information on whether your hearing aid is a power instrument, see the back of this leaflet.